-Aliya Khalidi, Dima Matta, May Adra, and Sahar Assaf
+Aliya Khalidi, Dima Matta, May Adra, Sahar Assaf

 Four women theater practitioners will co-organize a series of playwriting workshops led by women artists for women writers and practitioners, focusing on traditional and nontraditional forms of playwriting and guiding practitioners through the entire creative process.
 The project aims to form a collective that is engaged in skill-sharing and collaboration in order to support an expanding community of women playwrights and theater-makers in Lebanon.

-Amr Hosny, Fatma El Zahraa, Islam Elnebishy, and Salma Louca
+Amr Hosny, Fatma El Zahraa, Islam Elnebishy, Salma Louca

 These Cairo-based contemporary dancers are coming together to collectively experiment with small-scale, site-specific performances in non-theatrical locations in Cairo.
 Using improvisation as a way of interacting with the spaces and audiences they engage with, the group aims to connect intimately with small communities through experimentation with performance and audience-performer relationships.

 A group of architect-designers will work collectively to design and install a temporary exhibition space within an existing arts institution in Beirut.
 They envision the new structure to be a host for short-term residencies and group exhibitions for artists, with the aim of testing ways that institutional exhibition models can act as social agents for the arts community.
 In doing so, they will also reclaim and revive presence in these spaces — a need felt particularly acutely in Lebanon in light of the current circumstances.

 Lina Atallah, Maha Maamoun, Mahmoud Tawfik